-POSTGRADUATE CERTIFICATE IN MARINE BIOLOGY Students who fail to achieve the pass standard for the course at the Spring Examination Board must repeat all failed/absent modules at the Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board.
-Marks from all passed modules are carried forward to the Supplemental Examination. o All theory modules taken at a supplemental Examination, or in a repeat year, carry a maximum of 40%.
-Supplemental Examinations Students must repeat all failed/absent modules.
-In determining aggregation, progression, and the calculation of the award of honours, full marks obtained in modules passed at the Spring Examination Board at the first attempt plus capped marks obtained in modules in Supplemental Examinations are used.
-Modules taken at the subsequent Supplemental Examination are capped at the pass mark of 40%.
-Three year rule Those wishing to progress onto the MSc in Marine Biology must obtain an aggregate of at least 60% to be eligible to transfer in the following academic year and will hold exemptions in passed modules taken in the Postgraduate Certificate in Marine Biology if she/he applies for the Master's in Marine Biology within 3 years from the date of successful completion of the Certificate Examinations.
+POSTGRADUATE CERTIFICATE (MARINE BIOLOGY) programme in the following academic year must pass all modules at 40% and have an aggregate mark of over 60% across all taught modules.
+Honours: No Honours are awarded in the PG Certificate Exemptions: All passed modules carry an exemption, which is limited to a period of 5 academic years subsequent to the award of the exemption.
+Supplemental Examinations: Please refer to the Book of Modules (www.ucc.ie/academic/modules/) for requirements governing the Autumn Supplemental Examination for individual modules A student who fails to achieve the pass standard for the year at the Winter and Spring Examination must repeat all failed/absent modules at the Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board.
+Marks from all passed modules are carried forward to the Supplemental Examination.
+The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules.
+Capping of Marks at a Supplemental Examination: In determining aggregation and progression, the maximum mark that will be taken into account is 40%.
+The actual mark achieved by the candidate will be recorded on the student record.
+Repeat Year Examinations: Marks will be capped in a repeat year examination.
+Three Year rule: Those wishing to progress onto the MSc in Marine Biology must obtain an aggregate of at least 60% to be eligible to transfer in the following academic year and will hold exemptions in passed modules taken in the Postgraduate Certificate in Marine Biology if she/he applies for the Master's in Marine Biology within 3 years from the date of successful completion of the Certificate Examinations.